The Patent Litigation Law Review: Portugal

 6 Approved by Law 63/2011 of 14 December 2011.

-9 Clearly based on Article 69 of the European Patent Convention (EPC), which states that 'the extent of the protection conferred by a European patent or a European patent application shall be determined by the claims.
+8 Clearly based on Article 69 of the European Patent Convention, which states that 'the extent of the protection conferred by a European patent or a European patent application shall be determined by the claims.
 Nevertheless, the description and drawings shall be used to interpret the claims'.

-10 The doctrine of equivalents was first introduced by the Portuguese Courts with two judgments rendered by the Appeal Court of Lisbon on 1974, in the framework of the IPC of 1940.
+9 The doctrine of equivalents was first introduced by the Portuguese courts with two judgments rendered by the Appeal Court of Lisbon in 1974 in the framework of the IPC of 1940.

-11 Namely, in case of the contradiction of decisions rendered by the Lisbon Court of Appeal or based in violation of certain rules related to court jurisdiction or res judicata.
+10 Namely, in case of the contradiction of decisions rendered by the Lisbon Court of Appeal or based on the violation of certain rules related to court jurisdiction or res judicata.